orblivion/ntfy/.sandstorm/README_DETAILS.md

     * You'll probably have to create non-UP ones manually and delete the old ones
     * You may need to manually delete the UP items before apps will re-establish them with the new API URL

-## Release Items

-- [ ] Confirm licenses for everything I use
-- [ ] Make a version for my release - v2.11.0~s1 - As a git tag along my Sandstorm fork, and in pkgdef.
-- [ ] Squash all my WIP commits.
-- [ ] Warn users that they need to get a new API URL once I publish the fullapi permission

 ## Assorted

 - [x] Figure out why go.sum changed when I ran `make` for linux?